Rriik/OFS-FM-script-converter/README.md

 What I personally like doing is to create the "raw" penetration graph as the base funscript.
 I established certain rules for this too:

 - The position value of an action should denote the penetrating percentage related to the full length of the shaft.
-0 means no penetration, 100 means full penetration (entire shaft), 33 means one third penetration and so on.
+0 means no penetration, 100 means full penetration (entire shaft), 33 means one third penetration and so on
 - Actions should be placed (at least) at the beginning of every thrust and every pullback.
-Bonus points if you have the patience to make these frame-perfect and add intermediate positions to the thrust curve to match the content more closely.
+Bonus points if you have the patience to make these frame-perfect and add intermediate positions to the thrust curve to match the content more closely
-- If there are noticeable pause periods (usually >100ms) between thrusts, actions with the same position value should be placed at the start and end of the pause period.
+- If there are noticeable pause periods (usually >100ms) between thrusts, actions with the same position value should be placed at the start and end of the pause period
-- Adding "standby" actions during non-penetrative parts of the content is up to the creator's preference, though I personally just like those periods to be fully unpowered (marked with 0-position actions).
+- Adding "standby" actions during non-penetrative parts of the content is up to the creator's preference, though I personally just like those periods to be fully unpowered (marked with 0-position actions)

 These rules are meant to be usable also by linear motion fuck machines, which I find to be superior to rotary fuck machines as they can accurately reproduce the patterns you are designing (much like the masturbation sleeves).
 And although those machines may be capable of vibration patterns, that should be separated into a different funscript variation.
 The base funscript for fuck machines should instead aim for maximum device compatibility.